pjakiela/ECON523/exercises/P4-DD2.md

 on traditional birth attendants (TBAs) on a range of birth outcomes.
 At the end of the exercise, we'll export our regression results to excel using `openpyxl`, as we did in Empirical Exercise 3.

+This exercise is also available as a [colab](https://colab.research.google.com/drive/1fJhuD7pOe9fEMEIf3bhLIHygfaCTvE8-?usp=sharing).

 <br>

 ## Getting Started